-While it is possible that fish originating from SJH are contributing to the abundance of pink salmon observed in recent decades at Indian River, it is also possible that the relatively low numbers of spawning pink salmon observed before 1980 may themselves have been historically atypical.
-During World War II, US Navy contractors began dredging sand and gravel from the river bed, as well as from a wooded island at the river’s mouth, in order to build fortifications on nearby Japonski Island.
-Park service officials at the time believed that the removal of gravel contributed to several severe floods between 1940 and 1960 (Antonson and Hanable 1987).
-Even with the completion of said military fortifications, gravel removal would continue in the Indian River delta intermittently until 1960.
-This gravel removal and the accompanying floods had profound effects on the geomorphology of the reaches of Indian River located in what is now Sitka National Historical Park, shifting the mouth of the river and stripping away lowlands near the river’s banks, impacting the quality of riparian habitat.
-Kiks.ádi elders have recalled that, prior to these dredging operations, the pink salmon runs at Indian River were so numerous that “it seemed like you should just be able to walk across the river on the humpies [pink salmon]” (Thornton 1998).
-It is altogether possible that high pink salmon abundances observed in recent years are not an exception but a return to historic levels.

 With all this in mind, how might park mangers determine whether the abundances of pink salmon observed in recent years at Indian River are within some natural range of variation?
+The implications include impacts to the entire Indian River.

-Building a baseline picture of pink salmon behavior in the wider region would provide a useful basis of comparison.
+Building a baseline picture of pink salmon abundances (??) in the wider region could provide a useful basis of comparison.
 ADFG has monitored pink salmon streams in southeast Alaska as far back as 1960, for the purpose of managing escapement and regulating the fishery.
 This monitoring effort surveys 714 pink salmon index streams throughout the Alaska panhandle via fixed wing aircraft, with a randomly selected subset of those streams surveyed subject to foot counts for validation (A. Dupuis, personal communication, August 19, 2024).
 Of these 714 index streams, ADFG places 35 within the “Northern Southeast – Outside” subregion, the neighborhood of Sitka and the Indian River which includes the ocean-facing coasts of Baranof and Chicagof Islands, as well as a few smaller islands in the vicinity.